aneshodza/pushdown-automaton/README.md

 ---
 **⚠️  ATTENTION  ⚠️**
 The Pushdown Automaton package currently only supports [deterministic automata](https://en.wikipedia.org/wiki/Deterministic_automaton).
-If there are **two consecutive epsilon-transitions** it throws an error.
-It currently does not catch any other forms of non-determinism.
+It currently checks following things:
+- Two consecutive epsilon transitions
+- Two matching transitions

+It only checks for these two things on the node it's currently on (while being in the `run()`) so if for example node `q1` is not deterministic but the `run()` function doesn't reach `q1` it won't throw.

 ---